tenkhen/fast-react-pizza/extra/viteGuide.md

    1. Copy `git remote add origin https://github.com/your-github-name/fast-react-pizza.git` and run it in VScode built-in terminal.
 (Don't forget to replace your github name)
    2. Copy `git branch -M main` and run it
    3. Copy `git push -u origin main` and it as well
-9. Push modified files:
+9. Push modified files in two ways:
    1. Option 1.
-Using integrated source control of VScode:
+Using integrated source control of VScode (automatically):
       1. Click on Source Control icon on the left
       2. Write commit message in the message input on the top
       3. Click on Commit
       4. Click on Sync Changes
    2. Option 2.
-Using git commands
+Using git commands (manually):
       1. `git add .` (add all)
       2. `git commit -m 'Your message'`
+      3. `git push -u origin main`

 ==============================================